Stedi-Demos/netsuite-functions/README.md

 This repo contains a single reference function that demonstrates polling NetSuite Purchase Orders summaries using Stedi Functions and persiting them in Stash.

-Each function execution is tracked using Stedi Buckets, and an example script has been created to help retry failed executions.

 [Axiom.co](https://axiom.co) is also used as a logging and metrics provider for the workload.

 ## Managing environments within Stedi